-Search results are displayed in an Events Histogram, Search Results table, and Event Inspector panel.
+Search results reflect events that match the specified search query and criteria.
+Search displays the results in an Events Histogram, Search Results table, and Event Inspector panel.
 If connectors are configured to send raw events, the table and inspector panel can include raw event data.
 Also, the maximum number of events that a search can return is 10 million, but you can specify a preferred limit.

 If your searches regularly stop at the maximum limit, consider splitting the query into separate searches.
+Alternatively, you can refine the results by adding an operator such as where to the query.

-You can export the search results to a CSV file.
+You can export the search results to a .csv file or export a single result to a .pdf file.